ryanklee/think-taink/docs/problem_statements.md

 - Need for integrating knowledge-driven approaches in our multi-agent framework, particularly for specialized domains like autonomous driving
 - Lack of mechanisms for propagating intentions and reasoning across agents using large language models in our ReasoningEngine service
 - Need for developing methods to measure and improve trustworthiness of large language models within our multi-agent system
+- Lack of mechanisms for developing and analyzing hierarchical reference systems in multi-agent communication
+- Need for integrating knowledge graph-enhanced collaborative systems within our multi-agent framework

 ## 7. Privacy-Preserving AI in Experimental Settings as a Cross-Cutting Concern